DhirajSurana/maze/README.md

 # maze
 creates a maze.
-To change Number of rows and columns, change <ROWS> for rows and <COLS> for columns in DrawingCanvas.java
+To change Number of rows and columns, change  variable ROWS for rows and variable COLS for columns in DrawingCanvas.java